arnoldpsunny/Investment-Advisor/README.md

 # <img src= "https://www.stockbasket.com/blog/wp-content/uploads/2020/09/Investment-advisor-1.jpg" width="48" height="48"> **Investment Advisor**

-This is a Python project for an Investment Advisor that provides financial advice to clients.
+Python project for an Investment Advisor that provides financial advice to clients.
 The project uses financial data to analyze the performance  of BSE stocks and find out the best stocks according to the given criterion.
 The amount for the investemnt is calculated from income/expence chart of the client and suggest the stocks best for the client to put his fortune into..